wdacom/sdbc/README.md

 ### 1.0

 * Cassandra support for Scala 2.11 only
-* Scalaz streaming helpers in com.wda.sdbc.scalaz.
+* Scalaz streaming helpers in com.rocketfuel.sdbc.scalaz.
 * Connections and other types are no longer path dependent.
 * Package paths are implementation dependent.